Martine1grace/Martine1grace/README.md

 - 👋 Hi, I’m @Martine1grace
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning  java and php
+- 🌱 I’m currently learning  java, php ,django and React
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...